Skip to main content

 Case Story 2 · EDDM New Mover

-Quick-Print Shop, 3 Locations
+Quick-Print Provider, 3 Locations

 A 3-location quick-print franchise wanted to capture newly established businesses within 5 miles of each location.
 They had been running Facebook ads with inconsistent results.

-Great Reach set up a monthly EDDM drop: 9×12 postcard, newspaper-weight stock (deliberately tactile and different from typical EDDM pieces), targeting commercial carrier routes with high business density.
+The franchise set up a monthly EDDM drop: 9×12 postcard, newspaper-weight stock (deliberately tactile and different from typical EDDM pieces), targeting commercial carrier routes with high business density.
 The offer: a free “new business starter kit” (100 business cards + 25 rack cards, claimed in-store).

 Result: 2.1% average monthly in-store claim rate.
 Over 8 months: 214 new customers onboarded, 61% placed a second order within 90 days.
 Cost per acquired customer: $38 (vs. $97 on prior Facebook campaigns).